 - Warhammer 40k titan rules

-After the Horus Heresy, the traitor legions fled to their various hiding places amongst the stars.
-They didn’t flee alone, however; many Adeptus Mechanicus (then called Mechanicum) factions turned traitor along with Horus and, when they found themselves on the losing side of the war, fled alongside their Chaos Space Marine brethren.
+After the Horus Heresy civil, traitor legions that had turned upon the Imperium fled to secret hiding places beyond the stars.
+Many Adeptus Mechanicus (then called Mechanicum) factions turned traitor along with the Warmaster Horus and, when they found themselves on the losing side of the war, fled alongside their Chaos Space Marine brethren.

 Titans also made the journey to the Eye of Terror along with their disgraced Chaos-aligned Collegia Titanica crews.
 As a result, many Imperial titans have their dark mirrors amongst the forces of Chaos, albeit with twisted Dark Mechanicus alterations and daemonic infestations.